AriFordsham/GHCWiki/records/name-spacing.md

 ```

 It bothers some that the code does not look like the previous `b a r` - chiefly that the record is now in the middle.
 Is it possible we can have an equivalent of the dot that changes the ordering? `b a.r` is theoretically possible, but probably extraordinarily confusing.
-Perhaps a new operator like: `b a <. r`
+Perhaps a new operator like: `b <. a $ r`

-Partial application provides a potential solution: `b (.a) r`
+Partial application provides a potential solution: `b . .a $ r`
+So if we have a function `f r = b r.a`  then one can write it points-free: `b . .a`